noahehall/blockchain/blockchain.md

 - scarcity: creator decides how many NFT (i.e. tokens) exist
   - e.g. 500 tickets to a concert, 1 art piece
 - royalties: some NFTs automatically pay out royalties to their creators (e.g. foundation.app, zora.co)

+## Web 3.0

+- web 1: the birth of the internet
+- web 2: dominated by large players
+  - doesnt hold state: you cannot inspect the history of connected devices
+  - doesnt transfer state: large centralized services control the bit of state that exists and the value it providers
+  - cookies: controlled by service providers, not the users
+- web 3: allows the internet to hold and transfer state and the value state provides
+  - gives the power to the users/creators instead of centralized into large corps

+### Architectural Components

+- wallet: the core mechanism through which users interact with web3 applications
+  - manage their private keys and sign transactions
+  - interact with the frontend that connects to a blockchain server
+- blockchain server: middle man between a frontend client (wallet/another server) and the blockchain network
+  - blockchain node provider
+- decentralized storage
+  - in the course IPFS and Swarm were talked about, but both seem to be dead
+  - theres a link in the TODOs for the ethereum storage docs

+#### Modeling Blockchain Solutions

+- Assets: Any physical or digital entity that requires tracking
+- Attributes: anything of interest: asset (what), ownership (who), time (when), and location (where)
+- Business Process: Progression of assets through various steps of a business process recorded for trail of evidence.
+  - Smart contracts enforce the business process on chain curbing rogue actions
+- Business Actions: User or machine initiated actions that allows assets to progress from one process state to the next
+- Actors: Users that interact with the asset to perform process actions and transform the asset from one state to next.
+  - Users that have ownership or custody of the asset.
+  - Users that participate in audit, review and attestation of the asset to validate history.
+- Role Permissions: Permissions to perform business actions are assigned by roles.
+  - The web interface and smart contracts enforce the permissions, preventing rogue users from tampering

+## Use cases

+### Supply Chain Management

+- everything needed to plan, build, create, manufacture and deliver a product to different types of customers
+- the goal is to streamline a distributed and complicated process, building trust between suppliers and partners and automation of contracts and negotiations throughough every step
+- benefits of smart contracts
+  - transparency
+  - tracability
+  - efficiency

+### Finance